This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 [14] With regard to the unfinished Russian-language works edition we refer to our feature about Trotsky's Sochineniia within the framework of TrotskyanaNet.

 [15] Sinclair, Louis: Trotsky : a bibliography.
 Vol. 1-2, Aldershot, 1989.
 An earlier version was published in 1972 by Stanford University Press.
 For this and other bibliographic items, such for example the bibliographies presented by J. Pluet-Despatin, C. Franzén, A.M.R.
 Penn, A. Bianchi, A. Marazzi, N.B.
-Paramonova and of course ourselves, see chapter 1.1 of the LLTB
+Paramonova, S. Rosés Cordovilla, and of course ourselves, see chapter 1.1 of the LLTB

 [16] With regard to conferences and symposia about Trotsky and Trotskyism, an exhaustive list and some features are provided in the chapter International Trotsky Conferences within the framework of TrotskyanaNet.
 Unfortunately, with regard to most of the listed conferences, the majority of the papers presented remained unpublished, but at least some significant publications emanated from some of those events, e.g. Pensiero e azione politica di Lev Trockij, Firenze, 1980; The Trotsky reappraisal, Edinburgh, 1992; Leo Trotzki – Kritiker und Verteidiger der Sowjetgesellschaft, Mainz, 1993; Idejnoe nasledie L.D.
 Trockogo: istorija i sovremennost', Moskva, 1996.
 It should be mentioned, too, that Trotsky and Trotskyism have been subjects treated within the framework of a lot of (other) conferences about a great variety of topics.
 A general overview about such conferences and about their Trotsky relevant papers is to be found within the just-mentioned International Trotsky Conferences section of TrotskyanaNet.
-You can find some 600 bibliographic records for items emanating from conferences as well as reports about them by checking the conference index of the LLTB.
+You can find some 750 bibliographic records for items emanating from conferences as well as reports about them by checking the conference index of the LLTB.
+It should be mentioned here that we could not take into account most of the contributions to so-called "virtual" or online symposia that have been held here and there since the beginning of the Covid19 pandemic.

 [17] Features about a number of journals chiefly devoted to Trotsky(ism) research are presented in TrotskyanaNet's Journals chapter.